REU @ NTID 2019

 Summer Undergraduate Research for Students who are Deaf or Hard-of-Hearing in Applying Mathematical and Statistical Methods to Problems from the Sciences

-In the summer of 2018, NTID/RIT will host the first ever science and math REU for students who are deaf or hard-of-hearing.
-Up to 10 students will participate each summer.
+In the summer of 2019, NTID/RIT will host a science and math REU for students who are deaf or hard-of-hearing for the second summer.
+Approximately 10 students are expected to participate.

 The REU will focus on research, but also provide the additional critical components: support in the areas of mathematics/statistics as well as technical writing to foster student development as researchers, and immersion in a community of researchers who are also deaf or hard-of-hearing or who have a background in working with deaf and hard-of-hearing students.